kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `SchedulerAsyncPreemption`
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-scheduler
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control